 Author: Ron Graham

-In this lesson, we continue with our thirteen little surprises about thanksgiving.
+In this second part, we continue with our thirteen little surprises about thanksgiving.
 And you may get a bigger surprise than you thought.

 The thirteenth surprise (Philippians 4:6-7) about thanksgiving is that the lack of it causes, and the presence of it prevents, many of life's problems.
 If we want "the peace of God" we have to "rejoice always" and the simplest help for that is to live and pray "with thanksgiving".

 You might think that since we've looked at thirteen surprises about thanksgiving, that's the end of the lesson.
 In that case you'll be surprised to find that we have actually looked at only twelve.
 We missed the third surprise.

 In a way, the third surprise (Hebrews 13:15-16) is the most surprising and important little surprise of all.
 We would be inclined to think of thanksgiving as an acknowledgement of God's gifts to us.
 That's true of course, but it's also true that thanksgiving is our gift to God.
 We do call it thanks giving after all.